JuheonChu/cyc_olig/journal_club/README.md

-This folder contains a material that I presented on July 12 during the Rosetta Virtual Journal Club meeting.
+# Roestta Virtual Journal Club
+Journal Club: Every Wednesday, all of the Rosetta interns gather, and 2 of them will present every week.
+In this directory, it contains a slide that I presented on July 12.